Download your booklet here.

 Will the conference be suitable for teens and young adults?

-Yes, the teaching will be accessible to all, and there will be a seminar especially aimed at teens and young adults.
-So if you’re a pastor or Christian worker, encourage the young women in your youth group, young adults’ group, or university group to attend. *Please note that all attendees under the age of 18 must be accompanied by an adult at the conference but may attend seminar without their accompanying adult.
-Accompanying adult may attend the seminar of their choice.
+Yes, the teaching will be accessible to all.
+So if you’re a pastor or Christian worker, encourage the young women in your youth group, young adults’ group, or university group to attend. *Please note that delegates under 18 years of age must be supervised by their parent/guardian at all times throughout the conference.

 I’d like to encourage women from my church to come along, but don’t know how.